Combat Antisemitism Movement: Members

-CAM was founded in 2019 by Adam Beren in Kansas, even though Beren's name did not come to light until 2023.
 The chair of its board is Israeli ex-minister Natan Sharansky.
-One of its board members is Sima Vaknin-Gil, brigadier general and former chief sensor in the Israel Defense Forces.
+One of its former board members is Sima Vaknin-Gil, brigadier general and former chief censor in the Israel Defense Forces (IDF).
+CAM CEO Sacha Roytman-Dratwa previously served in the IDF Spokesperson's Unit and its New Media Division, while its editor-in-chief Barney Breen-Portnoy also served in the unit.